Mark Cooperberg, PhD; Elizabeth McHugh, PhD; and Parin Kamdar, PsyD are our Clinical Psychologists

 Family Therapy Sessions

-Cognitive Behavioral Therapist Really Do?
+What does a Cognitive Behavioral Therapist Really Do?

-Dr. Coop conducts Cognitive Behavioral Therapy (CBT), a term used for a group of psychological treatments that are based on scientific evidence.
+Mark, Elizabeth, and Parin conduct cognitive behavioral therapy (CBT), a term used for a group of psychological treatments that are based on scientific evidence.
 CBT is usually a relatively short-term treatment that focuses on teaching clients specific skills and on the ways that a person’s cognitions (i.e., thoughts), emotions, and behaviors are connected and affect one another.

 The therapist and client work together with a mutual understanding that while the therapist has theoretical and technical expertise, the client is the expert.
 Behavior therapy is designed to assist with the reduction of undesirable behavior and increase desirable behaviors.
 The basis of cognitive therapy is that thoughts can influence feelings and that one’s emotional response to a situation comes from one’s interpretation of that situation.